Skip to content

 Copying a Template Without Customization

 The IRS Publication 5708 sample WISP is a starting point, not a finished product.
-A WISP that names a fictional firm, references software you do not use, or lists a coordinator who no longer works at your practice provides no actual protection — and signals to regulators that you have not taken the requirement seriously.
+A plan that names a fictional firm, references software you do not use, or lists a coordinator who no longer works at your practice provides no actual protection — and signals to regulators that you have not taken the requirement seriously.

 Omitting the Risk Assessment

 Many firms document their controls without documenting the risks those controls are designed to mitigate.
-Without a risk assessment, you cannot demonstrate that your safeguards are proportionate to actual threats — which is a core FTC requirement.
+Without a risk assessment, you cannot demonstrate that your safeguards are proportionate to actual threats — a core FTC requirement.

 Failing to Train Employees

 Your WISP must describe your training program, but the training itself must actually happen.
-Documented, dated training records are evidence of compliance.
-Undocumented verbal instructions are not.
+Documented, dated training records are evidence of compliance; undocumented verbal instructions are not.
 Explore security awareness training for tax firms to build a program worth documenting.

 No Defined Breach Response Timeline

 Vague language about "notifying affected parties in a timely manner" will not satisfy the IRS 24-hour reporting window or most state breach notification laws.
 Your WISP must specify timelines by name.
+For a pre-filing review against IRS requirements, see our tax safeguard compliance guide for Publication 4557.

 Maintaining and Updating Your WISP Year Over Year

 A written information security plan is a living document.
 The FTC Safeguards Rule requires you to evaluate and adjust your information security program in light of any relevant changes — and the IRS expects the same.
-Here is what should trigger an immediate WISP update, outside of the required annual review:

 • Adding or removing a tax software platform or cloud storage provider